Seeyapm/transcriptor/CONTRIBUTING.md

 This section gives detailed information on how to report bugs.
 Reporting a bug will help the community and maintainers of the repository. <br>
 Before reporting any bug, make sure it is correct and you have all the details with you.
 Fot creating any bug report, please fill out [the required template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
 This template will give us necessary information to help solve a bug faster.

+#### Suggesting Enhancements
+Any suggesting enhancements like adding new features or imporving existing functionalities, etc can done by following the below guidelines.
+They help maintainers understand your improvement.
+These can include the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting A Bug Report
 The following is a list of items you need to check before submitting a bug report. <br>